KageKirin/2dimagefilter/wiki/ImageScaling.md

 ### Hqx

   - Hqx\* is an algorithm developed by Maxim Stepin.
-The hqx variants consist of hq2x, hq3x, and hq4x for scale factors of 2:1, 3:1, and 4:1 respectively.
+The hqx family consist of hq2x, hq3x, and hq4x for scale factors of 2:1, 3:1, and 4:1 respectively.
 Each algorithm works by comparing the colour value of each pixel to those of its eight immediate neighbours, marking